 Flap reconstructions utilize skin, muscles, and sometimes fat taken from other parts of your body to create a new breast.
 It may be necessary to insert a small implant in conjunction with these types of procedures.
 In some cases, the muscles and skin remain connected to their original blood supplies.

 Women who have breast cancer today have a better chance of making the five-year mark than ever before.
-There are also ongoing studies and research into how to improve survival rates even more.
+There are also ongoing studies and research on how to improve survival rates even more.
 Breast reconstruction, if you desire it, can improve your self-confidence and quality of life.
 Make sure that if you are considering reconstructive surgery that you thoroughly discuss your options with your surgeons and physicians.